 The easiest and simple way to send a video is to send it as an attached file.
 However, most of the email clients have a file size limit (up to 25-33MB) or don’t support attachments at all.
 Even worse – you can be considered spam.
 That’s why we don’t recommend this option.
 Instead, check the options we mention below.

 #5.
 Place A Video Link At The End Of The Email Copy

 This option will help you jump spam filters and avoid the problem of too big files being blocked by email clients.
 It’s also super easy – just copy & paste.

 If you are adding a YouTube URL in a Gmail message, this video will be playable in the actual email.
 This is a very useful way to get the video watched straight away, in the email itself.
 But don’t forget this is true only for Gmail users and YouTube URLs.

 This method doesn’t drive traffic to your website.
 Recipients who click on the attachment will be directed to the YouTube video page or whatever video hosting platform you use.
 That’s a good thing if you have your own YouTube channel, so they may explore your brand more by poking around it.
 But it’s unlikely that the video page will bring traffic to your site unless the video itself has a CTA button to your site.

-If you have a small number of recipients this might be a good simple solution but we don’t recommend this option for a large number of recipients, because they`ll just see a link and won’t be motivated to click on it and open another page.
+If you have a small number of recipients this might be a good simple solution but we don’t recommend this option for a large number of recipients, because they’ll just see a url of your video and won’t be motivated to click on it and open another page.
 Keep reading for more options that could fit your business case.

 #6.
 Avoid Embedding Your Video